whiskyechobravo/kerko/docs/getting_started.md

 6. Open http://localhost:5000/ in your browser and explore the bibliography!

-!!! warning
+!!! warning "Not suitable for production"

-    This procedure relies on Flask's built-in server, which is **not suitable for production**.
-For production, you should consider better options, such as the [WSGI servers suggested in Flask's documentation][Flask_production].
+    The above procedure relies on Flask's built-in server, which is not suitable for production.
+For production use, you should consider better options, such as the [WSGI servers suggested in Flask's documentation][Flask_production].

+!!! info "Running your installed application"

-If you wish to launch the application again in a future session, make sure to reactivate the virtual environment first.
-The operations would look like:
+    To launch the application again in a future session, make sure to reactivate the virtual environment first.
+The command sequence should look like:

     === "POSIX"
         ```bash
         cd kerkoapp
         source venv/bin/activate
         flask --debug run
         ```

     === "Windows"
         ```
         cd kerkoapp
         venv\Scripts\activate.bat
         flask --debug run
         ```

 ### Docker installation